Dr. Kildare's Victory

 Dr. Kildare's Victory is a 1942 film directed by W. S. Van Dyke.
 It stars Lew Ayres and Lionel Barrymore.
 It is the ninth and last of the MGM Dr. Kildare movie series.

-Plot summary
+Plot

-Dr. Kildare (Lew Ayres) is involved in a dispute between two competing hospitals.
+Dr. Kildare is involved in a dispute between two competing hospitals.
 The trouble begins when an intern rushes a beautiful girl to Kildare's hospital.
 She has a shard of glass imbedded in her heart.